circleci/circleci-docs/README.md

 - `start`: starts Jekyll; will also start Vagrant, if not already running
 - `rebuild`: rebuilds the site
 - `stop`: shuts down entire VM (including Jekyll)
-- `restart`: `jekyll stop && jekyll start`
+- `restart`: `./jctl stop && ./jctl start`

 ## Jekyll Commands
 `jekyll build`: generates static files for the site in the `jekyll/_site` directory

 `jekyll serve`: runs `jekyll build`, then starts an included mini webserver to serve files from `'jekyll/_site`; listens to localhost:4000 by default

 `jekyll serve --detach`: this serves the site as before, but runs in the background so you can use the same terminal window.
 Jekyll will display its process ID, so you can use that to kill the process when you want to stop Jekyll.
 If you lose the PID, you can run `pkill -f jekyll` to kill all Jekyll instances.

 ## License Information
 Documentation (guides, references, and associated images) is licensed as Creative Commons Attribution-NonCommercial-ShareAlike CC BY-NC-SA.
 The full license can be found [here](http://creativecommons.org/licenses/by-nc-sa/4.0/legalcode), and the human-readable summary [here](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 Everything in this repository not covered above is licensed under the [included MIT license](LICENSE).